10 Tips For Hosting a Budget Friendly Holiday Party

 How to Host A Budget Friendly Holiday Party :

-One of the most common mistakes many hosts make is ordering way too much food.
-You don't need 20 or more appetizers for a holiday cocktail party.
-For a "light appetizers with drinks" party that lasts 1.5 to 2 hours, we suggest no more than 4-5 appetizer selections.
-For a cocktail party lasting longer than 2.5 hours, we suggest 6-8 selections maximum.
-You don't need to go overboard on variety.
+One of the most common mistakes party hosts make is overordering food.
+You don't need to order 20 or more appetizers for a holiday cocktail party.
+Instead, focus on quality over quantity.
+For a light appetizers-with-drinks party that lasts 1.5 to 2 hours, offer no more than 4-5 appetizer selections.
+For a cocktail party that lasts longer than 2.5 hours, offer a maximum of 6-8 selections.
+Don't go overboard on variety, as that will drive up your costs.

-As people arrive, you have them pick up a slip of paper with a number on it, and place it in their pocket.
-After drinks and nibbles, you call everyone together, and the person with the 1st number draws a gift from the pile first.
+Gift-giving is an integral part of holiday celebrations.
+However, it can get expensive if you're buying gifts for every guest.
+Instead, host a White Elephant gift exchange.
+Ask your guests to bring a small, inexpensive wrapped gift to the party in lieu of a host/hostess gift.
+As they arrive, have them pick up a slip of paper with a number on it and place it in their pocket.
+After drinks and nibbles, call everyone together, and the person with the first number draws a gift from the pile first.
+It's a fun and interactive way to keep your guests engaged and entertained.

-We get it, you love to throw big bashes and invite the entire block, everyone from work, and their families...
-No... you really don't need to.
-A smaller intimate party of say 15-30 people will not only allow you to connect with your guests personally but will allow everyone to circulate and actually interact with each other.
-No more wallflowers, staring at their phones at your party!
-Lower headcounts are always more budget-friendly, and if you want to show off a little bit, you can make the food more upscale without sending your budget skywards.
+While you may want to invite everyone you know, keeping the guest list to a manageable size can help reduce your costs.
+A smaller, intimate party of 15-30 people allows you to connect with your guests on a personal level and allows everyone to circulate and interact with each other.
+Lower headcounts are always more budget-friendly.
+If you want to impress your guests, you can make the food more upscale without sending your budget sky-high.

-Idea #4: Designer hot chocolate instead of a full bar
+Idea #4: Offer designer hot chocolate instead of a full bar

 Look, we’re not trying to be Mr. McScrooge about your holiday booze here, but the reality is, alcohol can be mondo expensive—especially when you’re buying it for a large group at a party.
 We still want to be fun and festive during a budget friendly holiday party while saving some major bucks, then forget the full bar service all night, the spiked eggnog, and 10 different types of wine, and offer a gourmet hot chocolate to your guests.

-To make it a touch boozy without going budget blowout, think Irish Cream, Amaretto, or Peppermint Schnapps.
-Alternatively, if you want to 86 the booze altogether, do designer infused syrups such as gingerbread, peppermint, white chocolate, or even pumpkin spice hot chocolate.
+To make it a touch boozy without breaking the bank, think Irish Cream, Amaretto, or Peppermint Schnapps.
+Alternatively, if you want to go alcohol-free, try designer-infused syrups such as gingerbread, peppermint, white chocolate, or even pumpkin spice hot chocolate.

 Idea #5: Don't overdo the decorations!